Have you ever wondered how to start a carpet cleaning business?

 He went on to explain:

-That sounds like a really reasonable startup cost, but how much can you make owning a carpet cleaning business?
+That sounds like a reasonable startup cost, but how much can you make owning a carpet cleaning business?

 Matt told us:

 According to ChemDry, their franchise owners average over $90k per franchise.
 The carpet business is a pretty reasonable industry to operate in.

 Step 2: Choosing a Name for the Carpet Cleaning Business